Data-Driven Grasp Synthesis - A Survey: Introduction

-This gap is one of the reasons for the attention data-driven grasp synthesis has received during the last decade.
-Contrary to analytic approaches, methods following this paradigm place more weight on the object representation and the perceptual processing, e.g., feature extraction, similarity metrics, object recognition or classification and pose estimation.
+Contrary to analytic approaches, methods following the data-driven paradigm place more weight on the object representation and the perceptual processing, e.g., feature extraction, similarity metrics, object recognition or classification and pose estimation.
 The resulting data is then used to retrieve grasps from some knowledge base or sample and rank them by comparison to existing grasp experience.
 The parameterization of the grasp is less specific (e.g. an approach vector instead of fingertip positions) and therefore accommodates for uncertainties in perception and execution.
 This provides a natural precursor to reactive grasping~\citep{Felip2009,Hsiao_09,PastorIROS2011,Hsiao:10,Romano:2011}, which, given a grasp hypothesis, considers the problem of robustly acquiring it under uncertainty.
-Data-driven methods cannot provide guarantees regarding the aforementioned properties of dexterity, equilibrium, stability and dynamic behaviour~\citep{Shimoga06}.
+Data-driven methods cannot provide guarantees regarding the aforementioned criteria of dexterity, equilibrium, stability and dynamic behaviour~\citep{Shimoga06}.
 They can only be verified empirically.
 However, they form the basis for studying grasp dynamics and further developing analytic models that better resemble reality.